-Activity Evidence that supports this approach Challenge number(s) addressed Recruit Academic Mentor Children have suffered from long periods of time absent of school and blended.
-This has prevented secure foundations in many core areas preventing children to make average and accelerated progress.
-2,3,4 £19,000 Fundamental gaps in phonics and maths are evident in LKS2.
-Those children have missed collectively 2/3 of a school year during the past 3 years.
-CPD - The Write Stuff £2500 In order to close the attainment gap for our children across the challenge numbers, we need to provide more up to date training.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD - The Write Stuff £3500 In order to close the attainment gap for our children across the challenge numbers, we need to provide more up to date training.
 In particular, we have had limited CPD in writing during the previous statement period.
 This is reflecting in children's (Key groups) writing which shows frequent sentence construction and application errors.
 This is also compounded by significant phonic gaps, which we have addressed further in this statement.
-2, 3, 5 70% of Pupil Premium children are below ARE Key benefits of The Write Stuff: Support for teachers so that they have a deeper and more flexible knowledge of sentence structure.
+70% of Pupil Premium children are below ARE 2, 3, 5 Key benefits of The Write Stuff: Support for teachers so that they have a deeper and more flexible knowledge of sentence structure.
 Pupils who understand how to apply sentence scaffolds to their independent writing as they develop their expertise.
 Standards improve because many worked examples are provided over the year that extend understanding through a wide range of genres and non-fiction text types.
 Children have a clear view of what high quality writing looks like and their learning is structured clearly and misconceptions dealt with.
 Pupils know how to improve their writing and make it more focussed and actionable feedback is provided to guide their learning.
 Children have a concept of how to build, plan and complete a piece of writing due to narrative maps and non-fiction shapes.
 Teachers have clear pathways of how to guide pupils in weak areas such as cohesion and paragraphs.
-Counsellor Role including national qualification £12,240 With an increase in SEMH needs of our disadvantaged and pupil premium children, we intend to employ and provide Place2B National Qualification in child counselling.
+Counsellor Role including national qualification £14,240 With an increase in SEMH needs of our disadvantaged and pupil premium children, we intend to employ and provide Place2B National Qualification in child counselling.
 This practitioner will work alongside our Family Support Worker to support our vulnerable children when needed.
 This will also enable class TAs to focus on their roles rather than a wide base of mentoring, which has limited impact according to the EEF).
-26% SEN & PP 1 4% CP 2% CIN 21% under early help 8% MASH enquiries across the academic year 36% VISTS across the academic year 2% are classed as young carers
+26% SEN & PP 4% CP 1 2% CIN 21% under early help 8% MASH enquiries across the academic year

-EEF Research on Behaviour interventions.
+36% VISTS across the academic year 2% are classed as young carers EEF Research on Behaviour interventions.
 Average +4 months progress More specialised programmes which are targeted at students with specific behavioural issues.
 Other approaches, such as Parental engagement and Social and emotional learning programmes, are often associated with reported improvements in school ethos or discipline, but are not included in this summary, which is limited to interventions that focus directly on behaviour.
 Key findings 1.
 Both targeted interventions and universal approaches have positive overall effects (+ 4 months).
 Schools should consider the appropriate combination of behaviour approaches to reduce overall disruption and provide tailored support where required.
 2. There is evidence across a range of different interventions with highest impacts for approaches that focus on self-management or role-play and rehearsal.
 4. When adopting behaviour interventions - whether targeted or universal it is important to consider providing professional development to staff to ensure high quality delivery and consistency across the school.